Sussex Hair Clinic

 Losing your hair can be distressing, but you do not have to navigate it alone.
 Hair loss is rarely just “bad luck”—it is a symptom of an underlying issue, whether genetic, hormonal, nutritional, or environmental.

 At Sussex Hair Clinic, we believe that effective treatment starts with an accurate diagnosis.
-With over 24 years of clinical experience, we identify the root cause of your condition to create a safe, personalized path to recovery.
+With over 24 years of clinical experience, we identify the root cause of your condition to create a safe, personalised path to recovery.

 Below are the most common hair loss conditions we treat at our Sussex clinic.